grammyjs/website/TRANSLATING.md

    However, if you can only work on it rarely, it's going to take a very long time until you're done.
    We don't want to end up with 15 languages and none of them is done for months.
    If you can't set aside enough free time to get this done, don't start.

+Still eager to join us?
+Great!
+Here is how we work:

 ## The Translation Workflow